bzavala/angular-pluralize-pipe/README.md

-# Angular pipes
+# Pipe Pack
-A collection of pipes to use in Angular templates
+Just a collection of pipes I use in Angular projects.